 Before the big day!

-We don't usually visit venues in advance of the wedding as we genuinely feel there isn't a need.
-Although we might arrive the night before or check out the venue early in the morning.
-For us the best photographs are made by going with the flow on the day.
-But we are happy, of course for you to mention in the questionnaire specific locations that you really want to use to make pictures.
+I don't usually visit venues in advance of the wedding as we genuinely feel there isn't a need.
+Although I might arrive the night before or check out the venue early in the morning.
+For me the best photographs are made by going with the flow on the day.
+But I am happy, of course for you to mention in the questionnaire specific locations that you really want to use to make pictures.

 YOUR WEDDING DAY!

-As photographers we love to capture the things that matter and the moments as they happen - so we want you guys to do what you need to do and just let us document them.
-We really want capture your wedding as it was - so you can remember it that way - so, if things are chaotic then don’t worry too much about tidying up or hiding the chaos for ‘us’ - but if you do want to look neat and minimal then just be mindful of that.
+As a photographer I love to capture the things that matter and the moments as they happen - so we want you guys to do what you need to do and just let me document them.
+I really want capture your wedding as it was - so you can remember it that way - so, if things are chaotic then don’t worry too much about tidying up or hiding the chaos for ‘us’ - but if you do want to look neat and minimal then just be mindful of that.

 Top Tip - Light

-In the morning if there are certain detail shots, or items you want photographs of, then try make sure these items are out and on display (We don't want to miss real, awesome moments because we're unboxing shoes!) - This includes things like the rings, the shoes and hanging up your dress in a good position.
+In the morning if there are certain detail shots, or items you want photographs of, then try make sure these items are out and on display (I don't want to miss real, awesome moments because I'm unboxing shoes!) - This includes things like the rings, the shoes and hanging up your dress in a good position.
 If you are not bothered about that, then no worries.
-Personally we think the dress will look better on you than a hanger!
+Personally I think the dress will look better on you than a hanger!

 If you are getting married in a Church, it will be worth checking with the Priest’s/Vicar’s rules and any photography restrictions in advance of the wedding day.
-If there are restrictions on photography then perhaps see if they would at least be happy with one of us being at the front, just to photograph the entrance and when you see each other for the first time - that is such a great moment to capture for you both - then we can move out of the way when the ceremony starts.
-However, some churches don’t allow the photographers to be anywhere except at the back - the important thing is for you to be aware of that in advance to avoid any upsets on the day.
-If the Vicar has concerns, one of us would be happy to call them and have a discussion in advance!
+If there are restrictions on photography then perhaps see if they would at least be happy with someone being at the front, just to photograph the entrance and when you see each other for the first time - that is such a great moment to capture for you both - then I can move out of the way when the ceremony starts.
+However, some churches don’t allow the photographer to be anywhere except at the back - the important thing is for you to be aware of that in advance to avoid any upsets on the day.
+If the Vicar has concerns, I would be happy to call them and have a discussion in advance!

 Group and family photo’s!

-We are firm believers that it’s important to get some nice photos of those who are genuinely close to you.
+I am a firm believer that it’s important to get some nice photos of those who are genuinely close to you.
 Depending on your schedule and the weather, a good time to do this is usually between the end of the ceremony and before you sit down to eat.

 Top Tip - the less standing around the better!

-We will be working all day and night - and hungry photographers are sad photographers :( So if you can sort out a meal for us that would be fantastic.
-No worries if not, just let us know in advance so we can bring food.
-The best time for us to eat is when you guys do - it’s really the only time we stop taking pictures all day - guests with mouthfuls of food don’t always make for the best photos!
-It also means that if we are fed and watered then we are ready to capture the speeches or the next part of the celebrations.
+I will be working all day and night - and hungry a photographer is a sad photographer :( So if you can sort out a meal that would be fantastic.
+No worries if not, just let me know in advance so I can bring food.
+The best time for me to eat is when you guys do - it’s really the only time I stop taking pictures all day - guests with mouthfuls of food don’t always make for the best photos!
+It also means that if I am fed and watered then I will be ready to capture the speeches or the next part of the celebrations.

-With portrait photos we prefer to sneak a few quick and short sessions in through the day, rather than a long single shoot where you you are away from the guests.
-We usually like to play this by ear on the day - especially as weather, timings changing etc can all play havoc with any plans.
+With portrait photos I prefer to sneak a few quick and short sessions in through the day, rather than a long single shoot where you you are away from the guests.
+I usually like to play this by ear on the day - especially as weather, timings changing etc can all play havoc with any plans.
 As a rule, later in the day is better when you are relaxed and have socialised with guests - plus crucially the light around sunset always makes for wonderful pictures.
-Most couples love this part of the day as it’s time away with just you two, taking time out as a married couple and having 5 minutes to yourselves during that wonderful golden hour.
-As we mentioned, working *around* your day is very important to us.
-However, if taking more time out for portraits, or leaving the venue and travelling a short distance to make some epic pictures is important to you and something you are interested in then let us know - we are more than happy to do this.
-Just get touch in and we can arrange the plans.
+Most couples love this part of the day as it's time away with just you two, taking time out as a married couple and having 5 minutes to yourselves during that wonderful golden hour.
+As I mentioned, working *around* your day is very important to me.
+However, if taking more time out for portraits, or leaving the venue and travelling a short distance to make some epic pictures is important to you and something you are interested in then let me know - I am more than happy to do this.
+Just get in touch and we can arrange the plans.

 Top tip - ignore us!

-The key to our style of photography (documentary) is knowing we are there but learning to ignore us!
-If you find yourself looking at us, look away!
+The key to me style of photography (documentary) is knowing I am there but learning to ignore me!
+If you find yourself looking at me, look away!
 It may feel strange at first, but as the hours pass you’ll forget the clicks.
-We take a different approach during portrait sessions and will direct you a little more.
+I take a different approach during portrait sessions and will direct you a little more.
 But even then its really about you being yourselves and capturing your personalities.
 The shots have to reflect who you are, that way they will be meaningful to you and those close to you!

 The advice here is simple - have an amazing party and go crazy!
-We’ll be on the dance floor - and at the bar - whereever the action is!
+I will be on the dance floor - and at the bar - where ever the action is!
 Capturing you and your awesome guests having an amazing time together!

 AFTER YOUR WEDDING!

-Around 2 weeks after your wedding we'll aim to have your highlight slideshow ready!
+Around 4/6 weeks after your wedding I'll aim to have your highlight slideshow ready!

 Your full online gallery should be ready 8 weeks after your wedding.
-We prefer not to rush the process as we want to make sure we spend the right amount of time editing your photos so they are the best they can be.
-During the summer period, it occasionally takes longer, but we can promise you that the images will be worth the wait!
+I prefer not to rush the process as we want to make sure we spend the right amount of time editing your photos so they are the best they can be.
+During the summer period, it occasionally takes longer, but I can promise you that the images will be worth the wait!